wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/white-labeling.rst

 The PDF properties you can customize are:

-#. ``customization.reports.header`` has a limit of 4 lines and is printed in the top right corner of the PDF reports.
+#. ``customization.reports.header`` has a limit of 3 lines and is printed in the top right corner of the PDF reports.

 #. ``customization.reports.footer`` has a limit of 2 lines and is printed in the bottom left corner of the PDF reports.

-#. ``customization.reports.logo`` has a limit of 1MB and is printed in the top left corner of the PDF reports.
+#. ``customization.reports.logo`` has a limit of 1MB and is printed in the top left corner of the PDF reports. **Suggested size: width 190 pixels and height 40 pixels.**

 .. thumbnail:: ../../images/kibana-app/features/white-labeling/custom-pdf-report.png
   :title: Custom PDF report